Viewpoint: Form Creator

 Project Overview

-In the construction industry forms are everywhere, there are forms for every conceivable purpose.
-Viewpoint had a form creator that was very powerful, unfortunately it had a major flaw; it wasn’t very useable.
+Viewpoint had a form creator that was not very usable.
 In mid-November of 2019 I was tasked with redesigning the form creator.
-However, that came with a major caveat; I could not do anything that changed the backend functionality and I had only 6 weeks to get it done.
+However, I could not do anything that changed the backend functionality and I had only 6 weeks to get it done.
 To add to the pressure this was a pet project of a vice president.

 Results